julienreichel/amplify-openai/README.md

 };
 ```

-Create the resource info (`amplify/functions/dynamodb-open-ai-trigger/resource.ts`).
+#### Create the resource info
+Together with the handler, the resouse also needs to be declared.
+(`amplify/functions/dynamodb-open-ai-trigger/resource.ts`).

-This provide default value and, the API key stored as a secret in amplify
+This provides default values and stores the API key as a secret in Amplify:

 ```javascript
 import { defineFunction, secret } from "@aws-amplify/backend";